Charles Sobhraj: Early years

 Sobhraj, along with a pregnant Compagnon, left France in 1970 for Asia to escape arrest.
 After travelling through Eastern Europe with fake documents, robbing tourists whom they befriended along the way, Sobhraj arrived in Bombay (Mumbai) later the same year.
 Chantal gave birth to a baby girl, Usha, in the city.
 In the meantime, Sobhraj resumed his criminal life, running a car theft and smuggling operation.
 Sobhraj's growing profits went towards his budding gambling addiction.

-In 1973, Sobhraj was arrested and imprisoned after an unsuccessful armed robbery attempt on a jewellers at The Ashok, in New Delhi.
+In 1973, Sobhraj was arrested and imprisoned after an unsuccessful armed robbery attempt at a jeweller's at The Ashok, in New Delhi.
 Sobhraj was able to escape, with Compagnon's help, by faking illness, but was recaptured shortly thereafter.
 Sobhraj borrowed money for bail from his father, and soon afterwards fled to Kabul.
 There, the couple began to rob tourists on the hippie trail and were arrested again.
 Sobhraj escaped in the same way he had in India, feigning illness and drugging the hospital guard.
 Sobhraj fled to Iran, leaving his family behind.
 Compagnon, though still loyal to Sobhraj, wished to leave their criminal past and returned to France, vowing never to see him again.

 Sobhraj spent the next two years on the run, using as many as 10 stolen passports.
 He passed through various countries in Eastern Europe and the Middle East.
 Sobhraj was joined by his younger half-brother, André, in Istanbul.
 Sobhraj and André became partners in crime, participating in various criminal activities in both Turkey and Greece.
 The duo were eventually arrested in Athens.
 After an identity-switch hoax went awry, Sobhraj managed to escape but his half-brother was left behind.
 André was handed over to the Turkish police by Greek authorities and served an 18-year sentence.